-Colombia is an up-and coming travel destination in the world with tourism increasing each year.
-We look at 14 top mistakes tourists make when visiting Colombia.
+Colombia is an up-and coming travel destination in the world with tourism increasing each year until the coronavirus pandemic hit.
+We look at 17 top mistakes tourists make when visiting Colombia.

 If you are planning a trip to Colombia, congratulations, Colombia is travel destination growing in popularity for a very good reason with an amazing diversity of beaches on two coasts, mountains, the Amazon and much more.

-Colombia was even chosen as the number one trending destination for tourism in 2020 in a ranking by the United States Tour Operators Association (USTOA).
+Colombia was even chosen late in 2019 as the number one trending destination for tourism in 2020 in a ranking by the United States Tour Operators Association (USTOA).

 When I first visited Colombia as a tourist in 2006, I never imagined I would be living in Colombia.
 Over the past several years I have seen several mistakes tourists make when visiting Colombia.
 Also, several Medellin Guru readers asked about common mistakes that tourists make.